Strata

 Screenplay: Ester Krumbachova, Geoff Steven, Michael Havas; Photography: Leon Narbey; Editor: David Coulson; Music: Mike Nock; Art Director: Dean Cato; Producer: John Maynard; Director: Geoff Steven.

 The story means to develop through an uncovering of layers - strata.
 As writer Krumbachova stated: "With nature as a prison, an impassable barrier ... where every action is physically and psychically limited by the environment ... people are reduced to fragments of basic instinct and intelligence."
 Promoted as a psychological thriller, Strata provides little tension nor any real climax.
 The charactors are ideas - not believably real.
-Filmed on White Island and in Tongariro National Park, this could have, at least, been a visually interesting film, but even that is lost due to low photographic quality.
-This is got to be one of the worst New Zealand films ever made.
-View at your own risk.
+Filmed on White Island and in Tongariro National Park, this could have, at least, been a visually interesting film, but even that is lost due to less than ideal photographic quality.
+The best thing about this film is the original soundtrack.

-As of May 2008, no known source for VHS or DVD copies.
+As of May 2008, no known source for VHS or DVD purchases.
 PAL VHS copies do exist, therefore used ones might be found, but probably only in New Zealand or Australia.

 SOUNDTRACK ON AUDIO CD